kubernetes/website/content/en/docs/concepts/workloads/pods/pod-topology-spread-constraints.md

     labelSelector: <object>
 ```

-You can define one or multiple `topologySpreadConstraint` to instruct the kube-scheduler how to place the incoming Pod with existing Pods across the cluster.
-In particular, the fields are explained as below:
+You can define one or multiple `topologySpreadConstraint` to instruct the kube-scheduler how to place each incoming Pod in relation to the existing Pods across your cluster.
+The fields are:

 - **maxSkew** describes the degree to which Pods may be unevenly distributed.
 It's the maximum permitted difference between the number of matching Pods in any two topology domains of a given topology type.
 It must be greater than zero.
 - **topologyKey** is the key of node labels.
-Nodes that have a label with this key and identical values are considered to be in the same topology.
-We consider each <key, value> as a "bucket", and try to put a balanced number of Pods into each bucket.
+If two Nodes are labelled with this key and have identical values for that label, the scheduler treats both Nodes as being in the same topology.
+The scheduler tries to place a balanced number of Pods into each topology domain.
 - **whenUnsatisfiable** indicates how to deal with a Pod if it doesn't satisfy the spread constraint:
     - `DoNotSchedule` (default) tells the scheduler not to schedule it.
     - `ScheduleAnyway` tells the scheduler to still schedule it while prioritizing nodes that minimize the skew.
 - **labelSelector** is used to find matching Pods.
 Pods that match this label selector are counted to determine the number of Pods in their corresponding topology domain.
-See [Lable Selectors](/docs/concepts/overview/working-with-objects/labels/#label-selectors) for more details.
+See [Label Selectors](/docs/concepts/overview/working-with-objects/labels/#label-selectors) for more details.

-Detailed API explanation can also be found via `kubectl explain Pod.spec.topologySpreadConstraints`.
+You can read more about this field by running `kubectl explain Pod.spec.topologySpreadConstraints`.

 ### Example: One TopologySpreadConstraint